-The AFH Administrator Training (AFH 52-hour class) is one of the mandatory classes required by DSHS for providers who wish to apply for a license to open an Adult Family Home and must be successfully taken prior to applying for a license.
+The AFH Administrator Training (Orientation and AFH 52-hour class) are mandatory classes required by DSHS for providers who wish to apply for a license to open an Adult Family Home and must be successfully taken prior to applying for a license.
 (See Washington Administrative Code [WAC] 388-76-10060).

 Examples of Topics Covered

 - Instruction on the inspection processes required for licensing

 - Aspects of what is needed to run a business: for example, readiness, feasibility, marketing and finance

 - Laws and regulations relating to staffing, residents rights, assessments, medication administration, recreational activities, nutrition, building inspection and the initial inspection

 Prerequisite: Take the CASAS test to evaluate English and math or show transcripts showing college-level English and math.

 To get more information (including dates, times and price) and how to register for Administrator Training, please follow the steps on the information sheet.
 If the information sheet does not provide all the information needed, please e-mail email@example.com or call (206)-934-3619.
 Hours for support are Monday-Friday, 10am - 1pm.